Bounding the average gate fidelity of composite channels using the unitarity: Application: Interleaved RB

 \section{Application: Interleaved RB}

 The fidelity extracted from standard RB experiments typically characterizes the average error over a gate set $\mc G$, defined as

 However, one might only care about the fidelity $F(\mc{E}_h)$ attached to a specific gate of interest $h \in \mc G$, such as one of the generators required for universal quantum computing.
-The interleaved RB protocol \cite{Magesan2012b} yields a fidelity estimate of $\mc E_h \mc E$, the composition between the single gate error and the gate set error, which provides bounds on the desired value $F(\mc{E}_h)$.
+The interleaved RB protocol (IRB) \cite{Magesan2012b} yields a fidelity estimate of $\mc E_h \mc E$\footnote{{For the sake of simplicity, we assume that the protocols all provide fidelity estimates defined with respect to the same (or very close) ideal representation of gates.}}, the composition between the single gate error and the gate set error, which provides bounds on the desired value $F(\mc{E}_h)$.
 An issue with this approach is that these bounds generally have a wide range, since possible coherent effects cannot be ignored.
 This issue is illustrated by the results of two simulations of interleaved RB experiments, plotted in \cref{fig:irb_rotvsdep}.
 In both scenarios, the fidelity of the gate error and of the composed gate were fixed at $F(\mc E)=0.9975$ and $F(\mc E_h \mc E)=0.9960$ respectively, hence leading to the same single gate fidelity estimate.
 In the first case, the interleaved gate $h$ is unitary with high fidelity ($F(\mc E_h)=0.9991$), whereas in the second case the error is depolarizing, with a lower fidelity ($F(\mc E_h)=0.9975$).
 This example illustrates how interleaved RB, without a measure of unitarity, can only provide a loose estimate of the infidelity of an individual gate.

 More generally, rearranging the bound in \cref{thm:chi00_bound} to isolate $\chi_{00}^{\mc{Y}}$ gives

 Moreover, this bound cannot be improved without further information.
 Now suppose that $r(\mc{E}_h\mc{E})\approx 2 r(\mc E)$, so that the uncertainty of $r(\mc E_h)$, obtained via \cref{eq:chi00_bound_comp} and \cref{tab:conversion} is